thunderbird/send-suite/frontend/README.md

 Run `pnpm build-and-submit`
 This will create `frontend-source.zip` use it to upload to ATN when asked for source code.
 It will also move your `.xpi` to the root.

-## Storage

-We're using Backblaze for our storage buckets.

-We're uploading/downloading directly to the bucket using signed urls.
-In order for us to avoid CORS issues, we have to configure the buckets correctly.

-Using the `b2` CLI, run the authorization command:

-`b2 account authorize`

-This will prompt for your credentials.
-Make sure you use the master key and not a specific bucket key as it won't work.

-To confirm that it worked, list the buckets from the account.
-`b2 ls`

-Move to the b2 rules directory
-`cd backend/b2`

-Update the rules
-`b2 bucket update {YOUR_BUCKET_NAME} --cors-rules "$(<./rules.json)"`